jonbayl/webami/README.md

 Move the resultant "webami" executable to your `PATH` for easy usage.

-Alternatively, you can grab the latest release from the current [releases](https://github.com/jonbayl/webami/releases)
+Alternatively, you can grab the latest release from the current [releases](https://github.com/jonbayl/webami/releases).
+Release executables are made available for both Linux and Windows.

 # Usage
 There really isn't much to using webami!
 Once it's compiled, simply use the executable: